 The tax loss harvesting strategy makes better sense for young investors than, say, for someone who is close to retiring.
 This is because there are more years in which losses can be offset.
 If you still like a security after you sell it, you can buy it back.
 Just wait 30 days between the sale and repurchase to satisfy the “wash sale” rule (we’ll get to that in a moment).

 Due to the “go around” nature of this process, there are restrictions and nuances to this strategy.
 There are also different points in time when these strategies will make more sense — specifically, such as when you may want to offset taxable income in the future.

 Now, if you decide to take advantage of tax loss harvesting, make sure you pay attention to an important rule established by the IRS.

 The Wash Sale Rule

 According to the IRS, investors are not allowed to deduct losses from sales of securities in a wash sale.
-A wash sale occurs when you sell securities at a loss and, within 30 days buy substantially identical assets.
+A wash sale occurs when you sell securities at a loss and, within 30 days (before or after) buy substantially identical assets.